ElegantEngineeringTech/laravel-translator/README.md

 ## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+Please report any security vulnerabily to me via github or email.

 ## Credits